 Recently I made all of the judge food for our Regional speech and debate tournament (about 120 people, 3 meals a day, 4 days).
 I had some excellent helpers!
-Couldn’t have done it without them
+(See picture.)
+I couldn’t have done it without them.

 I thought I would share one of the salad recipes with you!